 However, Toni Mikel, owner and broker of Bluebird Real Estate in Portland, Oregon, stresses that the seller should be sure about the deal before it becomes a pending sale because at that point he or she doesn’t have the ability to back out of the deal – only the buyer is legally able to cancel the contract with no real cause needed.

 With negotiations stemming from issues found in the due diligence process, “the seller then gets to decide what they want to say yes to,” Mikel explains.
 A seller can refuse to negotiate on price if the property appraises for less or decline to make needed repairs that surface in the inspection, but Mikel points out that if the seller appears to purposely be trying to make the buyer back out, it could lead to a lawsuit for breach of contract.

-The final step in the pending process – and to make sure the closing goes smoothly – is to move out and leave the house in clean condition.
+The final step in the pending process for the seller is to move out and leave the house in clean condition.
 The buyer will do a walk-through a couple days before closing.
 By then, Lippman recommends that her sellers hire a cleaning crew.

 “They should leave it a little bit more than broom clean,” she says.
 When it’s dirty, the buyer may look at details a little more carefully and find issues with nail holes or minor scuffs they wouldn’t have pointed out otherwise.

 What a Pending Sale Means for Interested Buyers

 If you’re house hunting and the property you had hoped to make an offer on just went pending on the local MLS, can you still make an offer?

 Typically the listing agent no longer accepts offers once the property is listed as pending sale, so you won’t be able to place your bid.